Greenhouse

 - Asparagus Fern - Sprengeri

-- Ipomoea - Sweet Caroline Series: Sweetheart Lime & Bewitched After Midnight
+- Ipomoea - Sweet Caroline Series: Sweetheart Mahogany & Bewitched After Midnight; Sidekick Heart Lime

 - Licorice Vine - Petite Licorice